hdf/Patcher2/README.md

 Offset means the offset compared to the beginning location, of where the pattern is found.<br>
 Offset can be negative, and is in base 10, while the patterns are in base 16.

-Has experimental memory based pattern replace feature.<br>
+Has experimental, memory based pattern replace feature.<br>
 Compile for 64 bits, and it will work with 64 bit processes.<br>
 Writing "proc:" in to the file field, will bring up the process list window.